update July 25, 2020

 Pandemic– a disease outbreak that spreads throughout a country, continent, or the world, as opposed to an epidemic, which is localized.

-With current focus on chronic diseases like heart disease, diabetes, cancer, and dementia, even I as a physician can get lulled into thinking that infectious disease has been conquered and no long a serious medical threat.
+With current focus on chronic diseases like heart disease, diabetes, cancer, and dementia, physicians and patients can get lulled into thinking that infectious disease has been conquered and no long a serious medical threat.
 This book reminded me that is not the case.

 Ms. Shah recounts the history of cholera, which has caused epidemics on every continent except Antarctica, focussing on the epidemics which devastated London, New York City, and more recently Haiti.